How To Start A Small Vegetable Garden From Scratch

 - Organic materials like crushed fruit peels, tea bags, coffee grounds, vegetable peels, and disfigured ends can be used as compost.

-- Use cracked eggshells and trays for starting the seeds.
+- Use cracked eggshells and trays to start the seeds.
 Once the seedlings are ready for transplantation, the best part is that you put the waste in the compost.
+Learn here to make the best compost from tea brewer.

 - Use neem oil, water, and a few drops of dish soap to make homemade pest control to keep your plants free from bugs.